It was another long Saturday for the Rice football defense, leading coach Mike Bloomgren to deliver an ultimatum: “Something will change.”

 Eliminating turnovers is an obvious first step.
 The Owls’ minus-six turnover margin in conference games is the worst in C-USA.
 Beyond that, the “elephant in the room“, as Bloomgren called it, remains a loosely defined challenge.
 And that makes this weekend’s upcoming game against Marshall so intriguing.

 It’s homecoming weekend and Rice football fans from far and wide will return to South Main to see their team.
 If Bloomgren can push the right buttons and revitalize an offensive attack that has fallen stale, he could restore confidence in a fanbase seeking reasons to keep the faith.

 “I want to make sure I’m saying this too.
 There’s no panic in my face, in this team,” Bloomgren declared.
 If Saturday was “a frustrating day, in so many ways,” perhaps we do see the scale of change potent enough to turn things around on South Main.
-The defense sure would appreciate it.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+The defense sure would appreciate it.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - The Roost Podcast | Ep.
 35 – James Casey on Rice Football and the NFL

 - Rice Basketball: 2021 Forward Damion McDowell commits to Owls